kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 {{< /highlight >}}

 ### Testing our configuration
 The authentication flow to get the access token happens outside of Gloo's purview.
 To access the petclinic site, we will simply include the access token in our request.
+Gloo will validate that the token is active using the URL we specified in the AuthConfig.

 1. Port-forward the Gloo Gateway Proxy service so that it is reachable from your machine at `localhost:8080`:
 ```